by Texas Homesteader ~

 I would have loved to use Homemade Broth here and I certainly will when I have it in the pantry again.
 But for now water will have to do.

-Since I’ll be using different seasonings as I remake these beans in subsequent meals I don’t want to season them with anything but salt & pepper right now.
+Typically I like to use my homemade Pinto Bean Seasoning when I’m cooking a pot of beans.
+RancherMan always raves about it.
+But since I’ll be using different seasonings as I remake these beans in subsequent meals I don’t want to season them with anything but salt & pepper right now.
 So I added a little salt & pepper and put the lid on.